-$(.){C}$ and $(.){T}$ sub-indexes, respectively.
-These characteristic diagrams describe the mass flow m, pressure ratio $\pi$ , and efficiency $\eta$ of the turbomachines by different rotational speeds.
+These characteristic diagrams describe the mass flow \dot{m} , pressure ratio π , and efficiency η of the turbomachines by different rotational speeds.
 Furthermore, auxiliary coordinates, the so-called GL-lines, are placed through the diagram, which are necessary for the iteration of the algorithm.
-The on-design performance values and the boundary conditions for the V2500-A1 jet engine are based on Goeing et al. (2020), as well as on the data of the IFAS-research aircraft engine.
+The on-design performance values and the boundary conditions for the V2500-A1 jet engine are based on Goeing et al. (2020) as well as on the data of the IFAS-research V2500 aircraft engine.

 After the aircraft engine-specific boundary conditions have been imported and the operating point to be reached has been defined, the analysis starts the iterations.
-A distinction is made between the outer loop, in which the rotational speed $N_2$ is varied until the required aircraft engine thrust is reached, and the inner loop, in which a correct thermodynamic cycle, based on the input parameters, is matched through iterations.
-Matching in this context means iterating within the performance maps until: 1) the turbine power $P{\rm T}$ output matches the compressor power $P{\rm C}$ , as defined by the error function $E{\rm P}$ in Equation (5); 2) the mass flow is maintained, as defined by the error function $E{\rm m}$ in Equation (6); and 3) the nozzle pressure $p{\rm nozzle,t8}$ is equal to the downstream LPT pressure $p{\rm LPT,t8}$ (including friction), as defined by the error function $E{\rm N}$ in Equation (7).
+A distinction is made between the outer loop, in which the rotational speed N_2 is varied until the required aircraft engine thrust is reached, and the inner loop, in which a correct thermodynamic cycle, based on the input parameters, is matched through iterations.
+Matching in this context means iterating within the performance maps until: 1) the turbine power P{T} output matches the compressor power $P{\rm C}$, as defined by the error function E_P in Equation (5); 2) the mass flow is maintained, as defined by the error function E_m in Equation (6); and 3) the nozzle pressure $p{\text{nozzle.t8}}$ is equal as behind the LPT $p{LPT,t8}$ (including friction), as defined by the error function E_N in Equation (7).
 The convergence limits are 1e-6.